 Ready to switch from store bought to homemade?
 Let me help you make some changes!
 Grab my FREE five-part guide to getting started.

-Dried strawberries in a dehydrator
+Dried Strawberries in a Dehydrator

-A dehydrator is a specialized appliance specifically made for drying fruits, veggies, and meat.
+A food dehydrator is a specialized appliance specifically made for drying fruits, veggies, and meat.
 They come in a variety of shapes and sizes, but all include a number of trays that allow warm air to freely circulate.

 Drying strawberries in the oven uses equipment most people already have on hand.
 It’s not the most energy-efficient method, but it does the trick in a pinch.